collective/collective.accordionviews/README.rst

 - Bootstrap based accordion view for Folder and Collection
 - Nested folders accordion view for Folder
 - Tabbed view for folders
-- Slides view for folders and collections
+- Slides view for folders

 Translations